'It was terrible,' Victim recalls moment alleged drunk driver slammed into good Samaritans

 Major accident on Barker Cypress near Keith Harrow.
 Several drivers stopped to help after seeing a car in a ditch.
 Those drivers were then hit by a passing car.#abc13eyewitness pic.twitter.com/NaLz6lnQDf— Jeff Ehling (@JeffEhlingABC13) January 27, 2020

-Deputies say the driver of the truck admitted to them he had been drinking earlier in the evening.
+Deputies say Castro admitted to them he had been drinking earlier in the evening.

 "He just tried to pass the vehicles stopped on the roadway.
 The vehicles were stopped with hazard lights on, there is no reason why they should not have been seen," Sgt.
 Dashana Cheek-McNeal with the Harris County Sheriff's Office said.

-Note: Update: Zachary Castro (26) was found to be under the influence of alcohol and has been charged with 3 counts of Intoxication Assault.
-Castro struck 3 cars/4 pedestrians that stopped to assist a disabled car.
-Two sustained serious injuries and a third has broken bones. #HouNews https://t.co/Ng4AmGeQMN— Ed Gonzalez (@SheriffEd_HCSO) January 27, 2020